 People aggregate all kinds of content on Flipboard, so it’s a great way to find content ideas.
 Look for the influencers in your industry and see what they’re sharing.
-These are your clues to the topics your readers care about and that you should be covering.
+These are your clues to the topics your readers care about and what you should be covering.

-59. Psychology Blogs/Magazines/Etc.
+61. Psychology Blogs/Magazines/Etc.

 I’m a fan of psychology, but it wasn’t always that way.
-A few years ago, I started noticing that a lot of the blog posts and how-to videos I liked used studies as proof or to further a point.
+A few years ago, I started noticing a lot of the blog posts and how-to videos I liked used psychology studies as proof or to further a point.

 If you follow popular psychology blogs, magazines, and other publications, you’ll find studies about all kinds of things.
 You can start entire content pieces from a study.
 You also can collect studies on a certain topic and make a very compelling piece of content.

 Some of my favorite psychology blogs and magazines include:

 You can gain inspiration from more than just text.
 Sometimes a photo can spark content ideas.
 I like Flickr, but Facebook galleries can work, too.